plasne/go-batcher/README.md

 Traditionally if you want to run multiple instances of a service, you might provision capacity in your datastore times the number of instances.
 For example, in Azure Cosmos, if you need 20K RU and have 4 instances, you might provision 80K RU to ensure that any node could operate at maximum capacity.

 Using AzureSharedResource, you might still reserve capacity per instance, but it can be a small amount.
 You can then share capacity across the instances.
-For instance, in the same scenario, you might reserve 2K RU for the 4 instances and (minimally) share an addition 18K RU ().
+For instance, in the same scenario, you might reserve 2K RU for the 4 instances and (minimally) share an addition 18K RU.

 To give a cost comparison with retail pricing in the East US region with 1 TB of capacity: